globalsmile/Airline-Analysis/README.md

 - `Annual Analysis`: Shows the number of accidents, fatalities, location, etc. for a previously selected year
 - `Data Summary 1908 - 2009`: Shows all the data from the whole period, including the total number of accidents and total number of fatalities by year, operator and aircraft type.

-Figure 1 shows visualizations from `Annual Analysis`
+- Figure 1 shows visualizations from `Annual Analysis`

 | Figure 1 |
 | ----------- |
 | ![image](https://user-images.githubusercontent.com/106287208/180833146-0c593368-94fd-4550-9177-cec32cc32ab0.png) |

-Figure 2 shows visualizations from `Data Summary 1908 - 2009`
+- Figure 2 shows visualizations from `Data Summary 1908 - 2009`

 | Figure 2 |
 | ----------- |
 | ![image](https://user-images.githubusercontent.com/106287208/180833512-c12a281c-9276-4943-8337-981f84aa4b58.png) |

+---

+# Data Analysis